leoarnold/puppet-cups/README.md

 * `location`: A short information where to find the hardcopies.

+* `options`: A hash of options (as keys) and their target value.
+Use `lpoptions -p [queue_name] -l` on the node for a list of all options available for the queue and their supported values.

 * `shared`: Boolean value specifying whether to share this queue on the network.
 Default is `false`.

 ##### Class-only attributes